disintar/TonTVMReplay/README.md

 11. `ONLYMC_BLOCK` [OPTIONAL] - Emulate only MC blocks (false by default)
 12. `TX_CHUNK_SIZE` [OPTIONAL] - Num of TXs emulated by 1 iteration (40k is good, if <32gb ram - consider to use lower
 13. `C7_REWRITE` [OPTIONAL] - `{1: "base64 boc"}` json to override C7 params
+14. `COLOR_SCHEMA_PATH` [OPTIONAL] - Path to JSON schema of TLB "colors" - warning/error/ignore diff checks on fields.

+## Color schema

+- "skip" - skip check for field
+- "warn" - warn if field missmatch, but calc as success
+- "alarm" - calc as unsuccessful if field missmatch